duckietown/docs-brown/book/doc-sky/05-project2-ukf/40-one-spatial-dimension-ukf.md

 **Task:** Initialize the $\mathbf{P}$ matrix in the `ir_data_callback()` method with the variance of the IR sensor for the variance of the $z$ position estimate.

-**Task:** How else could you initialize the estimate for $\dot z$ given the raw range readings from the IR sensor?
+**Task (Written Section 2.1):** How else could you initialize the estimate for $\dot z$ given the raw range readings from the IR sensor?
 Describe in `ukf2d_written_solutions.tex` what you would do and the potential pros and cons of your approach.
 Do not implement this in code.

 It is unlikely that the filter initialization will be perfect.
 Fret not---the Kalman Filter can handle poor initial conditions and eventually still converge to an accurate state estimate.
 Once your predict-update loop is written, we will be testing out the impact of filter initialization.